2qx/grpc-bchrpc-browser/docs_bchrpc/README.md

 ### bchrpc
 Bitcoin Cash remote procedure calls is a protocol for communicating with a bitcoin cash node from some client.
-It is a set of methods, developed for the bchd node, that can be exposed publicly via the command line options.
+It is a set of procedure calls, initially developed for bchd node, that can be exposed publicly via the command line options.

 This service could be authenticated or unauthenticated.